ibexa/documentation-developer/docs/update_and_migration/from_4.3/update_from_4.3_new_commerce.md

 ---
 # Update with new Commerce packages

-This update procedure applies if you have a v4.3 installation, and you do not use Commerce packages.
+This update procedure applies if you have a v4.3 installation, and you don't use Commerce packages.

 [[% include 'snippets/update/temporary_v4_conflicts.md' %]]